github/update-project-action/README.md

 # Update Project Action

-A composite GitHub action that updates an item's fields on a GitHub Projects (beta) board based on a workflow dispatch (or other) event's input.
+A composite GitHub action that updates or gets an item's fields on a GitHub Projects (beta) board based on a workflow dispatch (or other) event's input.

 [![CI](https://github.com/benbalter/update-project-action/actions/workflows/ci.yml/badge.svg)](https://github.com/benbalter/update-project-action/actions/workflows/ci.yml)

 ## Goals

-* To make it easier to update the fields of a GitHub Project board based on action taken elsewhere within the development process (e.g., status update comments)
+* To make it easier to update/read the fields of a GitHub Project board based on action taken elsewhere within the development process (e.g., status update comments)
 * Keep it simple - Prefer boring technology that others can understand, modify, and contribute to
 * Never force a human to do what a robot can